HI-MaNGA: Tracing the physics of the neutral and ionized ISM with the second data release: Discussion

 By combining the strongest correlations from Section~\ref{sec:gs_ew} and Section~\ref{sec:resid}, we explore whether we can create stronger, more symmetric scaling relations between {\gs} and optical emission line properties.
 For this purpose we combine EW(O) and $\mu_{H\alpha}$, which consistently correlates most strongly with the residuals of the {\gs}-EW(O) relations.
 The final relations, shown in Figure~\ref{fig:final_corr}, are:

-The upper/lower scatter ($\sigma_h$/$\sigma_l$) are 0.31/0.42, 0.29/0.40, and 0.31/0.41 for equations~\ref{eq:final1}, \ref{eq:final2}, and \ref{eq:final3}, respectively.
-The correlation coefficients are 0.4$-$0.45.
+The upper/lower scatter ($\sigma_h$/$\sigma_l$) are 0.30/0.40, 0.31/0.40, and 0.32/0.41 for equations~\ref{eq:final1}, \ref{eq:final2}, and \ref{eq:final3}, respectively.
+The correlation coefficients are 0.43$-$0.46.

-The above relations still suffer from asymmetric scatter, although the asymmetry has been substantially lessened by including third parameter.
+The above relations still suffer from asymmetric scatter, although the asymmetry has been substantially lessened by including a third parameter.
 Although the {\gs}-{\niiiha} and {\gs}-({$12+\log{O/H}$}) relations have similar values of $\tau$ and comparable scatter using only one parameter, the relations using EW(O) and $\mu_{H\alpha}$ have some notable advantages: they require no extinction corrections, the lines are less likely to be blended, and they are not dependent on specific photoionization models.
 Nonetheless, for the purposes of using optical properties to predict the {\hi} content of galaxies, existing relations in the literature using broadband color are likely more reliable at this time.
 Improvements may be possible, however.
-For example, deeper {\hi} data may allow us to identify regions of parameter space where the scatter is more symmetric, and using optical emission line measurements over larger areas (or applying aperture corrections) is likely to tighten these relations (see Section~\ref{sec:radial_dep}).
+For example, deeper {\hi} data may allow us to better understand the scatter and whether it varies across parameter space, and using optical emission line measurements over larger areas (or applying aperture corrections) is likely to tighten these relations (see Section~\ref{sec:radial_dep}).